openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 -	Wrap exactly the inference execution (refer to the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample for an example).
 -	Track model loading time separately.
 -	Ensure the inputs are identical for the Inference Engine and the framework.
-For example, Caffe\* allows to auto-populate the input with random values.
+For example, Caffe\* allows you to auto-populate the input with random values.
 Notice that it might give different performance than on real images.
 -	Similarly, for correct performance comparison, make sure the access pattern, for example, input layouts, is optimal for Inference Engine (currently, it is NCHW).
 -	Any user-side pre-processing should be tracked separately.
 -	Make sure to try the same environment settings that the framework developers recommend, for example, for TensorFlow*.
 In many cases, things that are more machine friendly, like respecting NUMA (see <a href="#cpu-checklist">CPU Checklist</a>), might work well for the Inference Engine as well.